Baby Carriers & Slings

 5.3 Self-collection is not possible for logistical reasons.

-5.4 Vouchers are provided to the customer as follows:
+5.4 Vouchers are provided to the Customer as follows:

-• via download
+• by download

 • by post